ilanschnell/bitarray/README.rst

    For each byte in byte-range(start, stop) reverse the bit order in-place.
    The start and stop indices are given in terms of bytes (not bits).
    Also note that this method only changes the buffer; it does not change the endianness of the bitarray object.
+Padbits are left unchanged such that two consecutive calls will always leave the bitarray unchanged.

    New in version 2.2.5: optional start and stop arguments.